Roles

 Example:

-Under* > > add a new role with the title “Location Office Internship”.
+Under* > > add a new permission with the title “Location Office Internship”.

 Under the tab, add the role type location.group to the role.